RichardLitt/remote-workers-toolbox/README.md

  * **Journal**.
  * **Sleep in the dark**.
  * **Schedule**.
 Block out time for tasks, and in particular for work.
 Don't always be on - make sure you schedule time to be off.
 The easiest way to fail to do this is not to schedule time at all.
+ * **Make your bed**.
+Starting the day with making your bed is a quick way to get a win early on in the day, and to feel like you're in control when you come back to your bedroom at night.
+You can't organize everything or fix everything, but you can make your bed.

 ## Periodically